HackYourFutureBelgium/home/curriculum/application/deliverables.md

 # Deliverables

-There are 3 deliverables for the technical assignment:
+There are 3 deliverables for the application process:

 1. Create a GitHub account with a profile README.
 2. Developing an HTML/CSS web page to explain the basics of HTML & CSS. (developed on Replit)
 3. Explaining how JavaScript variables work, using JavaScript to explain. (developed in Replit)

-## 1/3: GitHub Profile
+## 1: GitHub Profile

 Introduce yourself on GitHub by following these steps: